-- After 7 minutes, groups share choices by simultaneously hold up cards that show their choices.
+- After 7 minutes, groups share choices by simultaneously holding up cards that show their answers.
 The instructor asks students to explain their thinking, noting carefully how students are using and interpreting the concepts about which they’ve read.
+The instructor then fills in gaps in students’ understanding of the concepts about which they’ve read.
 The instructor then fills in gaps in students’ understanding of the concepts with a very brief (8-10 minute), targeted mini-lecture.

 The activity described below requires students to practice the disciplinary thinking and decision making Human Resources professionals use with an authentic scenario.